-This year we have conducted a major overhaul of our sissiona and vision.
+We conducted a major overhaul of our mission and vision.
 Students throughout the school, teachers, office staff and parents all took part to create something that captures the essence and effervescence of our school.
-This will be sisplayed around the school in 3 separate age appropriate posters: one each for the Early Years, Primary Years and a shared secondary one for the Middle, Higher and Diploma Years.
+This will be displayed around the school in 3 separate age appropriate posters: one each for the Early Years, Primary Years and a shared secondary one for the Middle, Higher and Diploma Years.

 Below are the Early Years and Primary Years designs.
 The Secondary one is currently using a concept placeholder while the Year 10 artists create the real deal.